 Up in the mountains, we cut two big truckloads of lodgepole pine and Douglas fir for the support logs and cross beams.
 Back at camp, we used a Log Wizard to peel the logs.
 It is essentially a planar blade that attaches to a chain saw.
 Walk backward dragging the Log Wizard down the log, and it shaves off a strip of bark.
 It doesn't take long to peel an entire pole this way, and only a few hours work for one person to peel all the poles.

-Green University interns assisted with cutting, hauling, and peeling the logs.
+Green University students assisted with cutting, hauling, and peeling the logs.
 They moved onto other projects while I did most of the structural framework.
 I drilled a hole in the bottom of each support pole then set them down on the rebar pins embedded in the concrete pads.
 I started with the inner "circle," actually a square of four tall posts capped with connecting logs.
 The support poles were leveled and secured with scraps of slabwood nailed or screwed to the wood and braced against each other and the ground.

 The outer circle required angle cuts for the cross beams on top of each post.
 It seemed easiest to secure the logs in place then cut the excess off from a ladder with the chainsaw.
 Everything is pinned together with very large nails or spikes.